Lesson POL-3

 Example: Give examples

-Analyse: Explain how and why your examples are important and relate to the motion
+Analyse: Explain how and why your examples are important in relation to the motion

 Source: UR, retrieved 2021